-Continuation is when a member changes their plan type and has no break in Scheme membership.
+Continuation happens when members change their plan type but have no break in Scheme membership.
 For example, when a member changes from the Discovery Health Medical Scheme (DHMS) Essential Saver plan to the DHMS Executive Plan without a break in membership.
-Existing members continue their Scheme membership on the same terms and conditions, without giving extra medical evidence that applied during the main member's membership.
+Existing members continue their Scheme membership on the same terms and conditions, and do not have to provide the extra medical evidence that applied during the main member's membership.